1.2.3 Child and Family Assessment Process

 All parents or care givers should be involved equally in the assessment and should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.
-There may be exceptions to the involvement in cases of Sexual Abuse or Domestic Violence and Abuse for example, where the plan for the assessment must consider the safety of an adult as well as that of the child.
+There may be exceptions to the involvement in cases of Sexual Abuse or Domestic Abuse for example, where the plan for the assessment must consider the safety of an adult as well as that of the child.

 All agencies and professionals involved with the child, and the family, have a responsibility to contribute to the assessment process.
 This might take the form of providing information in a timely manner and direct or joint work.
 Differences of opinion between professionals should be resolved speedily but where this is not possible, the local arrangements for resolving professional disagreements should be implemented.
 See Professional Resolution and Escalation Protocol.

 It is possible that professionals have different experiences of the child and family and understanding these differences will actively contribute to the understanding of the child / family.

 The professionals should be involved from the outset and through the agreed, regular process of review.

 Agencies providing services to adults, who are parents, carers or who have regular contact with children must consider the impact on the child of the particular needs of the adult in question.

 Every assessment should be focused on outcomes, deciding which services and support to provide to deliver improved welfare for the child and reflect the child's best interests.
 In the course of the assessment, the social worker and their line manager should determine: